uphonix/resource-server/README.md

 8) Choose the sample CSV supplied to upload and click 'Upload' (clothing.csv can also be found in the data/ door in the root of the project)

 **TODO:**
- Write more extensive tests
+ fix sqlite schema issues for tests (My aim was to use a separate SQLite db for running tests against) Write more extensive tests
  Complete frontend for adding/searching/tagging clothing items

-Although the frontend functionality for this isn't complete, the backend routes are setup and ready to go!
+Although the frontend and integration tests functionality for this isn't complete, the backend routes are setup and ready to go!
+These can be tested with curl or just calling the routes in the browser.
 Please see the perldoc in Storedrobe::Clothing

 Author: Nathaniel Phillips